Welcome to our home, the beautiful Tipapa Homestead.

 Walking around the farm

-Following the length of our stream (no hills) requires only minimal fitness, while if you are relatively fit and wish to tackle our steep hillsl we have a number of beauty spots on the property where you can see stunning panoramas of North Canterbury.
+Following the length of our stream (no hills) requires only minimal fitness, while if you are relatively fit and wish to tackle our steep hills we have several beauty spots on the property where you can see stunning panoramas of North Canterbury.

-A hairdryer is located in the bathroom cabinet in each ensuite.
+A hairdryer is in the bathroom cabinet in each ensuite.

 Radiators and towel rails are controlled automatically.
 During winter they will run from around 5:30pm – 11pm and then again at 6am-9am.
 Contact us if you need heating outside these times.
 Turn the marked knob to adjust the radiators’ heat level when the heating is on.